FIL Logo

 Matamata dairy farmer upgrades teat spray system to gain control of somatic cell count

-With a split calving pattern and four full-time staff, Bryan was finding it difficult to overcome high somatic cell count (SCC).
+With a split calving pattern and four full-time staff, Bryan was finding it difficult to overcome high SCC.
 A few simple changes were implemented to create consistency around teat spraying, and the SCC dropped from 250,000 to under 150,000.

 Bryan Holmes - Waikato